thanghoang/academic-kickstart/content/news/data/index.md

     highlight: 0

   - date: 2024-08-20
     title: "Two papers accepted to [ACSAC 2024](https://acsac.org): one on verifiable and privacy preserving machine learning and one (conditionally) on secure aggregation in federated learning (**Updated 09/16/24**: status changed to accepted).
-Congrats Arman for leading one and being coauthored on the other!"
+Congrats Arman for his first lead author paper!"
     highlight: 0

   - date: 2024-07-15